graphile/worker/README.md

 If the worker is sent a termination signal (`SIGTERM`, `SIGINT`, etc), it triggers a graceful shutdown - i.e. it stops accepting new jobs, waits for the existing jobs to complete, and then exits.
 If you need to restart your worker, you should do so using this graceful process.
-After 5 seconds (during which duplicate signals are ignored), if this same signal is sent again it will trigger a forceful shutdown: all running jobs will be "failed" (i.e. will retry on another worker after their exponential back-off) and then the worker will exit.
+After 5 seconds (during which more terminal signals are ignored), if another terminal signal is sent it will trigger a forceful shutdown: all running jobs will be "failed" (i.e. will retry on another worker after their exponential back-off) and then the worker will exit.